qpdf/qpdf/README-windows.txt

 extensively for error handling, we have no choice but to redistribute the C++ runtime DLLs.
 Maybe this will be addressed in a future version of the compilers.
 This has not been retested with the toolchain versions used to create qpdf 3.0 distributions.
+(This has not been revisited since MSVC 2008, but redistrbuting runtime DLLs is extremely common and should not be a problem.)